derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 ```

 We now have everything we need to build our minimalist data frames (as before,
-let's call this type a "tafra" (plural "tafrae"), because it's the "innards"
+let's call this type a "tafra", plural "tafrae"), because it's the "innards"
 of a proper data frame).
 ```idris
 namespace Tafra